aristanetworks/avd-workshops/workshops/git.md

 **Example: spine1.cfg** - change hostname from `s1-spine1` to `spine1`.

-Let's verify the changes (diffs) we are about to commit to make sure they are correct.
+Let's verify the changes (diffs) we are about to commit to ensure they are correct.

 ``` bash
 git diff
 ```

-Now, stage and commit the changes to the new branch `update-hostnames`.
+Stage and commit the changes to the new branch `update-hostnames`.

 ``` bash
 git add .